cloudmesh/technologies/chapters/tech/rabbitmq.md

 relatively easy to deploy on buildings as well as in the cloud.
 It supports diverse messaging protocols.
 This technology is deployable in federated as well as distributed configurations to achieve high-availability and high-scale requests.
-Furthermore, it can run on modern could environments, is compatible with most operating systems, and offers assorted developer tools for most popular languages.
+Furthermore, it can run on the modern could environment, is compatible with most operating systems, and offers assorted developer tools for most popular languages.